steezplusplus/bluetooth-stalker/README.md

-### Detect Airpods
+### Bluetooth Stalker

-Using `PyBluez` it is possible to stalk nearby Bluetooth devices and retrieve a list of their MAC addresses.
 This simple script listens for bluetooth devices to enter its range, and returns the device's name and MAC address.

 ## Requirements
 This project was created with Python 3.7.6 and on MacOS Mojave.
 If your system is similar, you need the following.